mysociety/fixmystreet/training/citizens.md

 ---

-## Why use FixMyStreet?
+## Why use MakeMyIsland?

 You have a problem in the street (for example, a streetlight is broken).
-Here's why you should report it on FixMyStreet.
+Here's why you should report it on MakeMyIsland.

 * **it's helpful**
   <br>
   problems can't be fixed until someone knows about them!
 * **even if you don't know who to tell**
   <br>
-  because FixMyStreet will pass it on to the right people
+  because MakeMyIsland will pass it on to the right people
 * **it's quick**
   <br>
   click on the map, describe the problem, send it